Interested in contributing?

-Meetings: Third Thursday of Each Month and when necessary, at 7:30 PM
+Meetings: Jointly with Conservation Board on the Third Monday of Each Month and when necessary, at 7:30 PM

 The Environmental Review Board (ERB) is the approving authority for development applications with regard to the Town’s wetlands regulations, with the exception of projects coming under the jurisdiction of the Planning Board.
 The Planning Board also refers received applications to the Environmental Review Board for its review and report.